scribe-org/Scribe-iOS/README.md

   - This is likely caused by a missing parent-child relationship for `keyboardView`

-- Create proper bezier path implementation of hold to select characters including keys popping up when being pressed [(see issue)]()
+- Create a proper bezier path implementation of hold-to-select characters including keys popping up when being pressed and then removing key pressed coloration [(see issue)]()

 - Edits to KeyboardViewController and Keyboard.xib files to make Scribe keyboard elements dynamically sized [(see issue)]()